 Questions that come up during advising

 Q: I attended the last registration.
 I was not given an advisor at all or any help to sign up for classes.
 I had to run around to find someone and went through 3 different people.

 A: It’s a good idea to check your Profile in Academic Planner to find the name of your current advisor.
 If you have a declared major, we encourage you to talk with your department.
 If you are undeclared, pre-comm, pre-psyx, or freshman business, TRIO SSS advisors are ready and willing to meet with you.

 Q: What if 2 of my finals are on the same day at the same time?

 A: The finals schedule is designed to avoid this type of conflict, but this happens from time to time.
 First, check the official UM Finals schedule; if conflict still is present, check in with the professor from each course to confirm date, time, and location.
 Negotiate with your professors early in the semester, so that you can straighten out the conflict.
 Adjustments can be made so that one of the finals is moved to an alternate time.

-A: TRiO SSS0 advisors encourage students who have a declared major and/or departmental advisor to maintain contact with their assigned advisor.
-TRiO SSS advisors offer supplemental advising and are glad to meet with you.
+A: TRIO SSS advisors encourage students who have a declared major and/or departmental advisor to maintain contact with their assigned advisor.
+TRIO SSS advisors offer supplemental advising and are glad to meet with you.